tomatolog/manticore/doc/sphinx.rst

 UDF function names in SphinxQL are case insensitive.
-However, the respective C function names are not, they need to be all lower-case, or the UDF will not load.
+However, the respective C function names are not, they need to be all **lower-case** , or the UDF will not load.
 More importantly, it is vital that a) the calling convention is C (aka __cdecl), b) arguments list matches the plugin system expectations exactly, and c) the return type matches the one you specify in ``CREATE FUNCTION`` .
 Unfortunately, there is no (easy) way for us to check for those mistakes when loading the function, and they could crash the server and/or result in unexpected results.